valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 > The current quickly pulls the ship away from town.
 Eventually, the river curves around to the east, heading deeper into the jungle - all you can see of the town is the orange of the burning airship glowing in the night sky.
 >
 > An everbright lantern on the mast illuminates the deck and allows you to take stock of the boat.
 A platform at the stern has the ship's wheel rising out of it, and stairs lead under the platform to a small sleeping area.
-Two oars are lying on the deck against the side of the boat, and a bench sits at the bow with two oar holes, close enough that one person could row.
+Two oars are lying on the deck against the side of the boat, and benches sits in the middle with two oar holes on either side, allowing two people to row.
 On the mast, a sail is furled, and a small crows nest sits on top.
+Even at night, as you venture into the jungle, you can feel the heat.
+>
+> _**It will not be possible to long rest on the boat.**_

 - **What are you doing on the ship?**
 - **Mim, you have the Newthrone Gazette**

 ##### Assassin Vines

 > As the dawn rises, the river begins to widen and the current slows the boat to a crawl.
 The jungle is thick and impenetrable on both banks of the river.
 It is extremely humid on the river, and the sun is hot.
 Some of the trees have grown far out over the river, and long vines hang down from them, trailing in the water.
-You begin to hear the sounds of jungle life - the calls of hundreds of birds, the buzzing of insects flying around you, even something _very_ large moving through the growth on the bank.
+You begin to hear the sounds of jungle life - the calls of hundreds of birds, the buzzing of insects flying around you, even something _very_ large crashing through the growth on the bank.
 As you continue down the river, you see a herd of clawfoot raptors drinking, but the boat disturbs them and they dash off into the jungle.

 **Perception Check** DC 15 to notice some vines ahead are moving the wrong way - 2 Assassin vines **(HP: 50)**